-Morton police officer resigns after arrest on suspicion of DUI
+Police officer resigns after arrest on suspicion of DUI

 Lewis County Sheriff’s Office spokesman Dusty Breen says the deputy recognized the driver as a Morton police officer and a former Lewis County deputy.

-The deputy reported that the driver appeared to be impaired.
+The deputy reported the driver appeared to be impaired.
 He called in Washington State Patrol troopers to avoid a potential conflict of interest.

 Breen says Christopher Fulton was arrested and cited.